DavidJCullen/Data-Science-Portfolio-/index.md

 This is an overview of projects I have completed using Python.

-# Classification Machine Learning Pipeline
+# 1. Classification Using Machine Learning Pipeline

 The machine learning problem is in relation to #Hums and Whistles Audio Dataset Sample# of Starwars and Harry Potter themetunes.
 The problem that this work aims to solve is binary classification, building a machine learning pipeline that takes as an input a Potter or Starwars audio segment and predicts its song and label.

-# Multi-layer Perceptron Neural Network to Classify MNIST Fashion Dataset
+# 2. Classification Using a Neural Network

 **Stem**: A member function was created in Net Class.
 Each image was divided into non- overlapping patches.
 The patch size was 14 X 14 (creating 4 patches from one 28 x 28 image).
 In order to do this torch, unfold was used specifying the dimensions which the unfolds were to occur, the kernel size (slice size) and stride (step) length.
 The unfold was reshaped to the following tensor shape: 256 (batches), 4 (channels) and 196 (Height X Width).